POW! Entertainment: History

 In November 2001, Stan Lee formed POW!
-Entertainment, LLC, a Delaware limited liability company, with Gill Champion and Arthur Lieberman.
+Entertainment, LLC, a Delaware-registered limited liability company, with Gill Champion and Arthur Lieberman.
 POW! set up their offices at Metro-Goldwyn-Mayer's headquarters in Santa Monica, California as a first look deal was negotiated in April 2002 by Lieberman with MGM and Cheyenne Enterprises, Bruce Willis's and producer Arnold Rifkin's production company.

 Lee created the risqué animated superhero series Stripperella for Spike TV's The Strip animated block which premiered on June 26, 2003.
 POW! also had a dozen additional feature and television production agreements by July.
 Three of the films were in preproduction: Nightbird, The Femizons then with writers Cary Solomon and Chuck Konzelman and The Double Man, then under development by Training Day director Antoine Fuqua.
 A production agreement was signed by POW! and Idiom Films for Forever Man, an avenging hero type with a twist.
 Meanwhile, the company signed with DIC Entertainment on a TV series production deal starting with Stan Lee's Secret Super Six, about teens with alien superpowers who are taught by Lee about humanity.
 The in-development Hefs Superbunnies animated superhero series was announced by Lee at Comic-Con 2003, which would feature a villain fighting Hugh Hefner and his playmates.